robatwilliams/hills-api/README.md

 # hills-api
-> Serverless GraphQL API for *The Database of British and Irish Hills*
+> GraphQL API for *The Database of British and Irish Hills*, serverless on AWS Lambda

 Experimental and incomplete.